nuin/zientzilaria-blog/source/_posts/2011-02-16-a-plea-to-mankind-news-outlets-and-even-scientists.markdown

     * The genus name is always written with an initial capital letter.
     * In current usage, the species name is never written with an initial capital.

-    For example, the entire tiger species is _Panthera tigris_
+For example, the entire tiger species is _Panthera tigris_.
 Simple, eh?
 So, on your next seminar, C. elegans might be correctly set to _C. elegans_